jackcarey/obsidian-rule-engine/README.md

 ## Base files

-When opening or updating a Base, rules with the 'base' or 'both' file handling will execute commands and apply templates.
+When opening or updating a Base that uses the 'Rule Engine' view, rules with the 'base' or 'both' file handling will execute commands and apply templates.

 ### Table layout